exasol/spark-connector/doc/user_guide/user_guide.md

 - In the `Coordinates` field, enter artifact coordinates `com.exasol:spark-connector-s3_2.13:<VERSION>`.
 Please note that we use the Scala version 2.13.
 Please refer to releases if you require Scala version 2.12.
 This should match the Spark cluster runtime Scala version.
 - Click `Install`

-Similar to above steps you could also upload assembled jar file.
+Similar to above steps you could also upload the assembled jar file.

 - Select Upload as `Library Source`
 - Jar as a `Library Type`
-- Drop the **assembled** jar (with `-assembly` suffix) file
+- Drop the **assembled** jar file with `-assembly` suffix
 - Click to `Install`

 ### Using With Spark Shell

 You can also integrate the Spark Exasol Connector to the Spark Shell.
-Provide the artifact coordinates `--packages` parameters:
+Provide the artifact coordinates using the `--packages` parameter:

 ```sh
 spark-shell --packages com.exasol:spark-connector-s3_2.13:<VERSION>
 ```

-The `spark-shell` provides Read-Eval-Print-Loop (REPL) to interactively learn and experiment with the API.
+The `spark-shell` provides a Read-Eval-Print-Loop (REPL) to interactively learn and experiment with the API.

 ### Using With Spark Submit